10 Things to Do Before the Homeschool Year Begins

 3. Get to know your book lists.
 Verify that your library carries the titles you need.
 If they don’t, order your remaining books far enough ahead that you will have them when you start school.

 4. Print out all worksheets and instruction guides from any eBooks you are using.
-In this day of digital curriculum, like the All American History Jr., and Illuminations that we are using, it’s not unusual to have a long list of things to print out.
+In this day of digital curriculum, like All American History Jr. and Illuminations , it’s not unusual to have a long list of things to print out.

 5. Buy pre-punched printer paper for printing!
 I can’t stress this enough.
 Even if you have a 3-hole punch, if you’re planning on printing hundreds of pages you will appreciate having printer paper that already has the holes in it.
-I found some on Amazon that is a full $3 cheaper than I paid at Office Depot the other day.
+I found some pre-punched printer paper at Amazon that is a full $3 cheaper than I paid at Office Depot the other day.
 (Darn it!)
 Shop around!

 6. Take advantage of the those back-to-school sales.
 Do you have to?
 No, of course not.
 But at what other time will you find glue sticks at three 2-packs for $1?
 You can get everything from spiral notebooks to pens and pencils and really nice binders dirt cheap right now.